 When you’re shopping around for a new laptop, swimsuit, juicer or coffee maker, you look at reviews to help you make the smartest buying decision.
 If you’re doing things right and your customers are satisfied, you should have plenty of testimonials about your product.
 Voluntary, positive feedback from your audience is great for your brand.
 It builds trust with potential customers because it lets them see there are real people talking about how much they love what you’ve done for them.

-Step up your game and incorporate video reviews.
+Step up your game video marketing content and incorporate video reviews.
 Video reviews are a great way to get in front of your audience with voices that aren’t yours.
 What can be tricky is getting those testimonials on video.
 Don’t worry, we have a few tricks for you.
 You can hire video review companies, connect with influencers (local or Insta-famous), or encourage customers to leave video reviews on social media platforms through incentives.
 Grab ahold of a few videos by hosting a contest for the best customer review videos.
 Choose a winner and give them a prize.
 Or organize an event that customers can attend and while they’re there ask if they can give a testimonial on camera.

 Most of us have listened to or watched a TED Talk at some point.
 If you haven’t, they’re short, powerful speeches with some sort of compelling message.
 (We’re a big fan of Julian Treasure’s “How to Speak So People Will Listen” and Amanda Palmer’s “The Art of Asking”).
 TED Talk presenters usually don’t directly talk about a specific business, but they always wrap back around to the person’s brand.